1Password/scim-examples/beta/kustomize/README.md

 ### Resource recommendations

-The default resource recommendations for the SCIM bridge and Redis deployments are acceptable in most sc2.9.9os, but they may fall short in high-volume deployments where a large number of users and/or groups are being managed.
+The default resource recommendations for the SCIM bridge and Redis deployments are acceptable in most scenarios, but they may fall short in high-volume deployments where a large number of users and/or groups are being managed.
 We strongly recommend increasing the resources for both the SCIM bridge and Redis deployments.

 | Expected Provisioned Users | Resources                   |
 | -------------------------- | --------------------------- |